 VantageScore 2.0, which is still used by some lenders, calculates credit anywhere between 501 and 990.

-Clearly, your credit score is a huge component of any financial application process.
+Clearly, your credit score is a massive component of any financial application process.
 If you don’t meet certain minimums, there’s no way you’ll get approved or access the very best rates.
 That being said, lenders look at a lot of additional information beyond your credit score and credit report.

 They also analyze your income level to make sure you can afford the loan amount you’ve requested.
-Even if you earn six figures, if you have too much debt or the loan amount is too high, the lender might question your ability to make your payment each month.
+Even if you earn six figures, a lender may question your ability to make payments if you have too much credit card debt or the loan amount is too high.

 They also look at your employment history.
-No matter how great your credit is, or how much money you make, most lenders want to see that you’ve been in the same job (or at least the same industry) for the past two years.
+Regardless of your credit score or income, most lenders want to see that you’ve been in the same job for the past two years.
 They even check your tax statements and pay stubs to confirm your earnings and often require proof of employment.

 A lender might also want to know how much in cash reserves you have on hand.
-They’ll likely want to see bank statements because the more savings you have, the more cushion you have to repay the loan even if you have a financial emergency, like medical bills or a lost job.
+They’ll likely want to see bank statements.
+This is because the more savings you have, the more cushion you have to repay the loan even if you have a financial emergency.
+For example, medical bills or a lost job.

 How to Get the Best Credit Score

-Start off by consistently paying all of your bills on time and in full.
-This is the best thing you can do for your credit score because it accounts for 35% — the biggest factor considered!
+Start by consistently paying all of your bills on time and in full.
+This is the best thing you can do for your credit score because it accounts for 35%—the biggest factor considered!

 You should also order a free copy of your credit report to get an idea of what exactly is bogging down your score.
 Is there anything on there that’s incorrect or out of date?
 You might be able to dispute it and have it removed.

 In the event you have multiple negative items, you could greatly benefit from talking to a credit repair company to help you clean up your credit history.